apache/activemq-artemis/docs/user-manual/en/management.md

 -   The parameters of the management operation

-When such a management message is sent to the management address, Apache ActiveMQ server will handle it, extract the information, invoke the operation on the managed resources and send a *management reply* to the management message's reply-to address (specified by `ClientMessageImpl.REPLYTO_HEADER_NAME`).
+When such a management message is sent to the management address, Apache ActiveMQ Artemis server will handle it, extract the information, invoke the operation on the managed resources and send a *management reply* to the management message's reply-to address (specified by `ClientMessageImpl.REPLYTO_HEADER_NAME`).